theopin/tp/docs/UserGuide.md

 >Format: `/find /s <SUBJECT> /k <KEYWORD>` <br>
 >Flag optionality: [`/s`, `/k`] (At least one)

-`/find` command allows you to search for cheat sheets using `SUBJECT` and/or `KEYWORD`.
-The matching cheat sheets would be displayed in a table.
+`/find` command allows you to search for cheatsheets using `SUBJECT` and/or `KEYWORD`.
+The matching cheatsheets would be displayed in a table.

-After getting prompted to enter a command, you can search for cheat sheets using:
+After getting prompted to enter a command, you can search for cheatsheets using:

-1. `/find /s <SUBJECT>` to search for cheat sheets with matching subject.
+1. `/find /s <SUBJECT>` to search for cheatsheets with matching subject.
 More details on the matching algorithm at the end of section.
-2. `/find /k <KEYWORD>` to search for cheat sheets with contents that contains `KEYWORD`.
+2. `/find /k <KEYWORD>` to search for cheatsheets with contents that contains `KEYWORD`.
-3. `/find /s <SUBJECT> /k <KEYWORD>` to search for cheat sheets with matching subject and contains `KEYWORD`.
+3. `/find /s <SUBJECT> /k <KEYWORD>` to search for cheatsheets with matching subject and contains `KEYWORD`.

 | `/find /s <SUBJECT>` |
 | :-------------------------: |